mpelv/me/README.md

 ### “EmotionAI” - https://youtu.be/JQmHmhoU91c
 [![Watch the video](https://img.youtube.com/vi/JQmHmhoU91c/0.jpg)](https://youtu.be/JQmHmhoU91c)
 - Group Work as part of Human-Technology Interaction Research and Innovation Project -course
+  - We wanted to create a technological concept to help the emotional intelligence skills of children with ASD
-  - Ideation, research, programming, video editing…
+  - Ideation, research, programming, video editing
 - My ongoing Masters thesis is based on this project
   - The ongoing thesis currently goes under this topic: “AI generated images to support the teaching of emotional intelligence to children with ASD”
 -----